adnantabda/back-it-with-nodejs/Getting-Started/4-File-system.md

 # File system

-the fs module provides a way to interact with files both asynchronously an synchronously. it can be used simply by requiring it
+the fs module provides a way to interact with files both asynchronously and synchronously. it can be used simply by requiring it

 ```js